cudmore/mapmanager_ipynb/README.md

 	from plotly.offline import init_notebook_mode
 	init_notebook_mode() # run at the start of every ipython notebook to use plotly.offline

+Requires numpy, pandas, tifffile

-See map.ipynb for sample code
+See map.ipynb for more sample code.

-# pyQT stack browser
+# [pyQT][pyqt] stack browser

-Run the browser with
+A full GUI stack browser using pyqt.
+Run the browser with...

     python stackbrowser2.py